Last night over dinner, my 6-year-old had this conversation with her Papa:

+It may help you to hear what we do.
 I want to share our story – the struggles, the successes, the bumps in the road, and the “almost but not quite” great intentions.
 Ultimately, I hope we’ll make it through life with gusto and excitement and be better because of it.

 When you are passionate and excited about something, how quickly do you soak up more information?
 How about when it’s simply required for a test?
 Does memorization really equal knowledge?
 If are are to create a “climate of possibility” where learning can occur (As Sir Ken Robinson says), where does our agenda fit in?

 Write out your current definition of education.
 Should we reframe the word, or throw it out all together?
 Do you see the word “education” as a definition of the standardized school box?
 For me, “learning” paves the way for a whole new paradigm.

 Ask these questions: